akshaysonawaneS/akshaysonawaneS/README.md

 </a>
 <br>

-### I am Akshay Sonawane
+### Hi There

 <br>
 <code>
-  Hi, My name is Akshay Sonawane.
+  My name is Akshay Sonawane.
 I am a Computer Science BE college student.
 I'm also a competitive programmer i like to work in python 🤩 🎈.
 In my repos you'll find projects created using following technologies and framework...
 </code>
 <br><br>